-The term “recession proof” refers to industries or companies that are generally insulated from the negative effects of an economic downturn.
+The term “recession-proof” refers to industries or companies that are generally insulated from the negative effects of an economic downturn.
 Recessions often arise after the economy reaches a peak and then begins to constrict, resulting in two consecutive quarters of negative GDP growth.

 1. Improve Your Business’s Portfolio

-A good way to guard against a recession is by increasing the amount of cash holdings in your business’s portfolio.
+A good way to guard against a recession is by increasing the number of cash holdings in your business’s portfolio.
 Asset diversification, a long investment timeline, and rebalancing the business’s investments can also help to protect your business from a recession.
-They allow investors to access liquidity quickly to benefit a crashing stock market.
+They allow investors to access liquidity quickly to benefit from a crashing stock market.

 2. Pay as You Go